Skip to main content

 Have you heard of the Headless Horseman of Sleepy Hollow?
 I was looking at church records from Philipsburgh Manor in Westchester County, NY, since that is where our ancestor John B. Acker said he was from ( see Parts 1 and 2 in Acker Series, see Acker Pedigree Chart ).
 The records are partially written in Dutch, which is actually pretty easy to read, once you know that Kind means child and gedoopt means baptized.
 The records collection is called both Record Book of the Old Dutch Church of Sleepy Hollow and Dutch Reformed Church Records of First Tarrytown Church .
 I remembered that the Headless Horseman chased Ichabod Crane thru the graveyard of the Old Dutch Church, so I looked to see how many Dutch churches there were in Westchester County, and how far Philipsburgh, Tarrytown, and Sleepy Hollow are from each other.
 The Headless Horseman is good for the tourist trade Come to find out, there is only one Dutch church, and it is old, having been built ...

-Our Hometown Rockenberg in the Thirty Years War
+Our Sulzbach Hometown of Rockenberg in the Ruin of the Thirty Years War